Entretien des hoyas

 Are hoyas poisonous?

-While several plants in this family are more or less toxic, some research has been done on the toxicity of hoyas in particular.
+While many plants in this family are more or less toxic, some research has been done on the toxicity of hoyas in particular.
 It has been determined that hoyas are plants that are considered non-harmful to the health of humans and animals.

 Our favorite hoya species